NJ Transit: Hudson-Bergen Light Rail (HBLR) Route 440 Extension

-Lackawanna Cut-Off
+Lackawanna Cut-Off Restoration Project

-In May 2001, the State of New Jersey acquired the right-of-way of the Lackawanna Cut-Off.
+In May 2001, New Jersey acquired the right-of-way of the Lackawanna Cut-Off.
 Constructed by the Delaware, Lackawanna and Western Railroad between 1908 and 1911, this provided a direct route with minimal curves and grades between Slateford Junction, two miles (3.25 km) below the Delaware Water Gap, and the crest of the watershed at Lake Hopatcong (Port Morris Junction), the connection with NJT's Montclair-Boonton Line.
 This would restore long-distance service that the Erie Lackawanna last provided with the Lake Cities in 1970.

 At the time of the Cut-Off's construction, the DL&W had extensive experience with concrete construction, but not on the scale that would be employed on the Cut-Off.
 All structures, including stations, bridges, interlocking towers and two large viaducts and thousands of fence posts, were made of concrete.
 Despite the lack of maintenance on these structures over the past four decades (and in some cases much longer), most are still in operational or near-operational condition.
 A 2009 study by NJT estimated that bringing the line back into operation to Scranton, Pennsylvania, would cost approximately $551 million, although service may be extended in several interim phases before reaching Scranton.

-In 2011, the retracking of the Cut-Off from Port Morris to Andover, a distance of 7.3 mi, began.
+In 2011, the Lackawanna Cut-Off Restoration Project from Port Morris to Andover, a distance of 7.3 mi, began.
 The project was delayed by a lack of environmental permits to clear the roadbed between Lake Lackawanna and Andover.
 Based on projections from NJ Transit, the restart of construction, including extensive work on Roseville Tunnel, was to occur in mid- to late-2016, with the re-opening of service to Andover projected to occur in 2020.
-The proposed rehabilitation west of Andover, which has not yet been funded, would provide commuter rail service between Hoboken Terminal and New York's Penn Station, and would serve the growing exurban communities in Monroe County, Pennsylvania, and the Poconos, as well as northern Warren County and southern Sussex County in New Jersey.
+The proposed rehabilitation west of Andover, which has not yet been funded, would provide commuter rail service between Hoboken Terminal and New York's Penn Station, and would serve the growing exurban communities in Monroe County, Pennsylvania, the Pocono Mountains, northern Warren County, and southern Sussex County in New Jersey.
 In October 2015, the Federal Transit Administration (FTA) requested that a preliminary engineering study be performed in order to update the cost figures on the previous study.
 Funding for this study is currently being sought.

-As of 2018, progress had been made on the project.
+As of 2023, the projected completion date for Andover service is 2027, with work at Roseville Tunnel and Andover, NJ ongoing.
+There is a possibility of Amtrak extending service from New York City to Scranton, PA via the Cut-Off, but no official commitment for that service has been made to date.